MarinaMartin/fostercareplaybook/docs/drafts/bring_adam_walsh_forms_to_orientation.md

 ### The Play

 Ask prospective foster families if they have lived out-of-state early in the application process.
-Provide Adam Walsh/out-of-state background check forms for the state(s) in which the family has lived during early meetings or information sessions with the family, to launch the out-of-state clearance process as soon as possible.
+Provide Adam Walsh/out-of-state abuse/neglect check forms for the state(s) in which the family has lived during early meetings or information sessions with the family, to launch the out-of-state clearance process as soon as possible.

 **Who Can Do This?:**
 Anyone<br />